These Frequently Asked Questions pertain mainly to income tax preparation services.

 You must be a regular email user.
-Email is my preferred mode of communication and client education (via email newsletters).
+Email is my main mode of client communication.
 As I prepare your tax return, you can expect to go through some rounds of questions via email.
 This is true whether you come in for an office appointment or send in your tax information.

 Make sure you are in sync with my approach.
 I believe in finding every valid tax deduction and avoiding anything against the rules.
 If you like to push the envelope and take questionable deductions, we are not a good match.
 I try to prepare the most audit-proof tax returns possible, meaning that if you are audited, you should not have to worry.
 I am very thorough and ask a lot of questions...probably some that no other tax preparer has asked you.
-This is because I am more familiar with family child care tax issues than most.
+I like to prepare accurate tax returns.

 Don't expect miracles.
-Many new clients believe that coming to me will allow them to claim deductions they have been missing, which is quite often true.
-It is also true, however, that I commonly find deductions on day care tax returns that are overstated or not allowed and must be discontinued.
+Many new clients believe that coming to me will allow them to claim deductions they have been missing.
+Often times this is the case.
+Other times, however, I find deductions on day care tax returns that are overstated or not allowed and must be discontinued.
 Thus, you could come to me and find yourself paying more tax, instead of less, but I think you will sleep better at night.

 Child care providers hiring assistants must be willing to set up proper payroll.
 If you are currently treating your workers as independent contractors, I will set you up to treat them as employees going forward.
 It is also possible to go back and file employee paperwork for the prior year, if you want to.